-LEGO® Adventures – Team A (Grades 2-4)
+LEGO® Adventures – Team A

-LEGO® Adventures – Team B (Grades 2-4)
+LEGO® Adventures – Team B

-Like LEGO® Adventures Team A, we’ll have fun building with LEGO® while learning basic engineering skills, but our projects will be different.
+Like LEGO® Adventures Team A, we’ll learn basic engineering skills, but our projects will be different.
 This is an ideal class for children who took LEGO® last year or would like to take more than one LEGO® class this summer.
-Instructor: Justin Parrott.
-Afternoons, July 23 – 27 and July 30 – August 3.
+Instructor: Nancy Greene.
+Afternoons, July 15 – 19 and Instructor: Sam Sintros, Mornings, August 5 - 9.